drewhoskins/batch-orchestra/python/README.md

     poetry run pytest tests/

 You may also run the samples, which are currently the best place to get an idea of how to implement.
 See the [samples README](./samples/README.md)

+## Pip instructions

+Run the following from the python directory:

+Production dependencies:

+    pip install -e .

+If you want to run tests and samples:

+    pip install -r requirements-dev.txt

 # Page processors